ENTREPRENEUR HANDBOOK

 Talking about BI we always mean highly accurate, relevant, and qualitative information.
 But the main goal of a BI strategy is to ensure that all the science-based, factual data, that can bring real value, is carefully collected, clearly structured, and prepared for analysis.
 BI tools also should ensure that all the new relevant information is timely detected, and added to the old one.
 And there are multiple reasons for it:

-• optimizing and streamlining repeatable processes;
+• optimising and streamlining repeatable processes;

 • discovering smart business decisions;